lightpack/docs/models.md

 # Models

-Models are classes that represent a **record/row** in a database table.
-For this reason, models are also called **Entities**.
+Models are classes that represent a table in your database.
 Consider that you have a `products` table in your database.

 ```table
 Table: products